gthau/graphql-error-handling-with-union-and-fpts/article.md

 # GraphQL default error handling

-In GraphQL, you'll get a 5xx error in case the server is not available at all, but for other exceptions you'll get the standard error handling mechanism from GraphQL: in the JSON you receive there is
+In GraphQL, you'll get a 5xx error in case the server is not available at all, but for other exceptions you'll get the standard error handling mechanism from GraphQL: in the JSON you receive there is:
 - a `data` key which contains the data corresponding to the GraphQL operation (query, mutation, subscription) invoked and
 - an `errors` key which contains an array of errors returned by the server, with a message and location.